Too Many Girls (film): Songs

 All the songs also appeared in the Broadway musical, except for "You're Nearer".
 Songs that were used in the stage musical and not used in the film were "Tempt Me Not", "My Prince", "I Like to Recognize the Tune", "The Sweethearts of the Team", "She Could Shake the Maracas", "Too Many Girls", and "Give it Back to the Indians".

 Critical response

-Bosley Crowther of The New York Times wrote that Too Many Girls was a "pleasant, light-hearted and wholly ingenuous campus film" but that director George Abbot "has permitted it to sag in the middle, at which point the thin spots baldly show."
-He complained that some of the dance numbers looked dark and gloomy.
+Bosley Crowther of The New York Times wrote that Too Many Girls was a "pleasant, light-hearted and wholly ingenuous campus film" but that director George Abbott "permitted it to sag in the middle, at which point the thin spots baldly show."
+Crowther complained some of the dance numbers looked dark and gloomy.
 "If the intention was to be impressive, it has failed.
 For 'Too Many Girls' is a simple, conventional rah-rah picture, without any place for pretense.
 And there is not enough to it, on the whole, for Mr. Abbott to squander dancers recklessly."